JetBrains/kotlin/GRADLE_PLUGIN.md

 ### Dynamic library

 A dynamic library may be built using the `dynamic` artifact block.
-This block contains the same options as other ones (except `interop`) allowing one to specify source files, compiler options and libraries used.
+This block contains the same options as the other ones (except `interop`) allowing you to specify source files, compiler options, and the libraries used.
 Each task building a dynamic library produces two files: the library itself (a `*.so`/`*.dylib`/`*.dll` file depending on the target platform) and a C language header.
 Both of them may be accessed via properties of a building task (both properties have type `File`):